Fellowship Place’s mission is to help adults with mental

 discussions on our campus.
 We are a partner in a Substance Abuse & Mental

-supportive housing program, who provides a variety of on-site activities to
+supportive housing program, to provide a variety of on-site activities to

 the economic downturn has been a great challenge for all nonprofits in our